knjk04/Fird/STYLEGUIDE.md

 - ✔️ DO Use easily readable identifier names

-  For example, `HorizontalAligment` is easier to read than `AlignmentHorizontal`
+  For example, `HorizontalAlignment` is easier to read than `AlignmentHorizontal`.

 - ✔️ DO prefer meaningful variables over short variable names